 Description: Over 50 percent of people living with HIV in the U.S. are older than age 50.
-By 2030, we except this percentage to rise to 70 percent in some parts of the country.
+By 2030, we expect this percentage to rise to 70 percent in some parts of the country.
 Unique challenges requiring specialized care and support emerge as the HIV community ages.
 Effective management should take a holistic approach that goes beyond medication to address the broad needs of people aging with HIV.

 This presentation will cover: